Ardee Community School: Gaelic football

-In Gaelic football, the school's senior team won the Lennon cup for the first time in 2012, defeating St. Mary's of Drogheda on a scoreline of 4–11 to 0–7.
+In Gaelic football, the school's senior team won the Lennon cup for the first time in 2012, defeating St Mary's of Drogheda on a scoreline of 4–11 to 0–7.
 The following year, Ardee made it back to the Lennon cup victorious once again, defeating The Marist of Dundalk in a replay.
-Ardee CS claimed the Lennon Cup again in 2017, edging out St Josephs Secondary School on a scoreline of 0–13 to 1-09.
+Ardee CS claimed the Lennon Cup again in 2017, edging out St Joseph's Secondary School on a scoreline of 0–13 to 1-09.

 In 2014, the school's Senior Gaelic football team reached the All-Ireland 'C' final.
 They were defeated by Coláiste Ghobnatan of Cork on a scoreline of 1–12 to 2–6.
 Four years later, the Senior Gaelic team achieved success at a national level by beating St Declan's Community College from Waterford in Newbridge on Easter Saturday in 2018.
 They were crowned All-Ireland Schools 'C' Championship winners after beating St. Declan's CS by 1–9 to 0–3.

+Dermot Campbell works with young players at the school.